LucasMacchi/MovieRating_Back/README.md

     - POST /login ---> Verifies user data and create a session id and cookies

     - DELETE /logout ---> With the user id, it deletes the session registry

+Admin Routes:

+    - PATCH /admin-user ---> This route will make a user admin by its id

+    - DEL /delete-review/:id ---> This route will delete a review only using its id